conceptadev/rockets/packages/nestjs-report/README.md

 Once complete, the response will include the file information with download URL.

-These steps allow you to test the dashboard report generation process from creation to retrieval using cURL commands.
+These steps allow you to test the user report generation process from creation to retrieval using cURL commands.

 ### Conclusion